 Many people do not have access to hospitals, clinics, nor doctors, while in some rural areas, medical aid can be tens of kilometres away, and with no transport, can take days before treatment is given.

-Human Appeal International recognises this problem and has an established comprehensive medical program that is immplemented by our field officers.
+Human Appeal International recognises this problem and has an established comprehensive medical program that is implemented by our field officers.

 HAI implements the following programs to provide much needed medical relief: